manashma/BlackManPhishing/README.md

 14. Tiktok
 15. New Custom Page
 16. Now with this tool you will get the location of the Victim

+#### Change ngrok to SSH Serveo [no signup and no limitation] & fix for multiple targets
+- Replaced ngrok with Serveo for SSH tunneling to remove signup requirements and limitations, enabling usage without registration.
+- Enhanced support for multiple simultaneous targets.

 #### The tool is completely free now

 ### Linux Install: